✦ ✦

 15.1 Family-Initiated Withdrawal

-Families must provide 30 days’ written notice to withdraw from the academy unless otherwise stated in the enrollment agreement.
+Families must provide thirty (30) days’ written notice to withdraw from the Academy, unless otherwise specified in the enrollment agreement.
+Tuition during the notice period remains due and payable as described in Section 5.4.

 15.2 Academy-Initiated Termination